Web UI

 |---|---|

-| General | Bridge identity, timezone, latency, direct web port, base listener port, restart behavior, update policy |
+| General | Bridge identity, timezone, direct web port, base listener port, restart behavior, update policy, guidance visibility, and experimental features toggle |

-| Devices | Speaker fleet table plus discovery/import workflows |
+| Devices | Speaker fleet table and per-device saved settings |

-| Bluetooth | Adapter inventory, reconnect policy, codec preference |
+| Bluetooth | Adapter inventory, paired-device management, scan modal, and reconnect policy |

-| Music Assistant | Connection status, token flows, monitor and routing toggles |
+| Music Assistant | Connection status, token flows, reconfigure flow, and sync/routing toggles |

 | Security | Local auth, session timeout, brute-force settings (standalone only) |